hmc-cs111-spring2023/cs111-hw1-pc027/context-free.md

 ## What do you think is interesting about the ContextFree program you wrote?
-Since the documentation was a bit vague on what it meant by “too small to see”, I wanted to create a program that could “break” - something that runs for a relatively long time with little visual difference.
+Since the documentation was a bit vague on what it meant by “too small to see”, I wanted to create a program that could “break” - a program that runs for a relatively long time with little visual difference as it runs.

 For my program, I had 2 complex shapes - version 1 is a curve made of circles, and version 2 a curve made of alternating triangles and squares.
 Drawings made with weight of version 1